offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 There are types of probes other than `httpGet`.
 A probe of type ...

- * `httpGet` will perform an HTTP GET operation to a server on the container and fail it its non-responsive.
+ * `httpGet` will perform an HTTP GET operation to a server on the container and fail it if it's non-responsive.
  * `tcpSocket` will attempt to connect a TCP socket to the container and fail if the container doesn't accept.
  * `exec` will run a command on the container and fail if it gets a non-zero exit code.

 ```yaml